melkamu372/StegHub-DevOps-Cloud-Engineering/MEAN-STACK/MEAN-Stack-Deployment-to-ubuntu-in-aws-102-105.md

 9. We can try and access it from the Internet.

 For this - we need to open TCP port 3300 in our AWS Web Console for our EC2 Instance so we add port 3300.

 ![image](https://github.com/melkamu372/StegHub-DevOps-Cloud-Engineering/assets/47281626/cde3e958-5e90-4229-a0fe-610f03dadabf)

 Your Security group shall look like this:

 ![image](https://github.com/melkamu372/StegHub-DevOps-Cloud-Engineering/assets/47281626/a475a763-189b-469b-ad31-df3cb903e38e)

-Now you can access our Book Register web application from the Internet with a browser using Public IP address or Public DNS name.
+Now we can access our Book Register web application from the Internet with a browser using Public IP address or Public DNS name.

 > - Quick reminder how to get your server's Public IP and public DNS name: